BolvicBolvicovic/bluebeam/README.md

 ### Analyse

 If you have not given any criteria file, you will get an error.
-You need to go on settings and upload your criterias in the format you want.
+You need to go on settings and upload your criteria in the format you want.
 Current possible inputs are:
 - a JSON file
 - the first sheet of a google spreadsheet

-For a JSON file, it has to contain an array of features described in the template <a href="example.json">example.json</a> at the root of the repository.
+For a JSON file, it has to contain an array of features described in the template <a href="https://github.com/BolvicBolvicovic/bluebeam/blob/main/example.json">example.json</a> at the root of the repository.
 For the first sheet of a google spreadsheet, there is a <a href="images/example2.png">screenshot</a> in the folder images at the root of the repository.

 Once you are logged in, you can click on the analyse button and you will get a response.